 – Remember to taper and not arrive at the start of your tour completely smashed.
 Also, don’t underestimate the effect of jetlag, it will affect your performance so arrive a couple of days prior to the event if you can.
 Get an aisle seat on the flight and walk/stretch often.

-Thanks to Kieran Ryan who rode with us on Vietnam Untouched in 2015 and has been coaching cyclists around Australia for more years than he can remember!
+Thanks to Kieran Ryan who rode with us on Vietnam Untouched and has been coaching cyclists around Australia for more years than he can remember!